fabmax/LightGL/README.md

 A very light-weight pure-Java Android OpenGL framework.

-The main purpose of this is for me to learn OpenGL ES 2.0, but I aim for a graphics engine that is actually usable.
+I made this mainly to play a little with OpenGL ES 2.0 on Android, but I aim for a graphics engine that is actually usable.
 However there's a long way to go.

 Features:
 * Arbitrary triangle meshes with texture mapping or vertex colors